auremoser/mozsci/log/worklog.md

 * cleared my issues queue for Mozfest
 * wrote to marc galland and steph about his grant reference letter

+## 10/16/17
+* bill.com approvals
+* becca and sarah expensify issues
+* sent reminder for class on Thursday

 ## TODO
 * MONDAY EMAIL TO FORD
 * email to Beatrice about FORD session coordination
 * invite fellows to events for mozfest
 * contracts sheet update for alexei